stillwwater/command_terminal/README.md

 Copy the contents from [CommandTerminal](./CommandTerminal) to your Assets folder.
 Attach a `Terminal` Component to a game object.
 The console window can be toggled with a hotkey (default is backtick), and another hotkey can be used to toggle the full size window (default is shift+backtick).

-Enter `help` in the console to view all available commands, use the up and down arrow keys to traverse the command history.
+Enter `help` in the console to view all available commands, use the up and down arrow keys to traverse the command history, and the tab key to autocomplete commands.

 ## Registering Commands